Penny-farthing: Attributes

 The penny-farthing used a larger wheel than the velocipede, thus giving higher speeds on all but the hills.
-In addition, the large wheel gave a smoother ride, important before the invention of pneumatic tires.
+In addition, the large wheel gave a smoother ride, important before pneumatic tires.

-An attribute of the penny-farthing is that the rider sits above the front axle.
-When the wheel strikes rocks and ruts, or under hard braking, the rider can be pitched forward off the bicycle head-first.
-Headers were relatively common and a significant, sometimes fatal, hazard.
-Riders coasting down hills often took their feet off the pedals and put them over the tops of the handlebars, so they would be pitched off feet-first instead of head-first.

 Penny-farthing bicycles often used similar materials and construction as earlier velocipedes: cast iron frames, solid rubber tires, and plain bearings for pedals, steering, and wheels.
 They were often quite durable and required little service.
 For example, when cyclist Thomas Stevens rode around the world in the 1880s, he reported only one significant mechanical problem in over 20000 km, caused when the local military confiscated his bicycle and damaged the front wheel.

 End of an era

-The well-known dangers of the penny-farthing were, for the time of its prominence, outweighed by its strengths.
+During the period of its supremacy, the well-known risks of the penny-farthing were outweighed by its strengths.
 While it was a difficult, dangerous machine, it was simpler, lighter, and faster than the safer velocipedes of the time.
-Two new developments changed this situation, and led to the rise of the safety bicycle.
-The first was the chain drive, originally used on tricycles, allowing a gear ratio to be chosen independent of the wheel size.
-The second was the pneumatic bicycle tire, allowing smaller wheels to provide a smooth ride.
+Two new developments changed this situation, and led to the adoption of the safety bicycle.
+The first was the chain drive, originally used on tricycles, which, with a smaller rear sprocket than the chain wheel, allowed a smaller rear wheel to go as far and as fast as a large front wheel.
+The second (which came after the safety bicycle had been developed) was the pneumatic bicycle tire, which provided a ride as good as that of a penny-farthing with a solid rubber tyre.